ponkila/HomestakerOS/docs/getting_started.md

     btrfs subvolume create /mnt/erigon
     btrfs subvolume create /mnt/lighthouse
     ```
-    These commands will create three subvolumes named 'secrets', 'erigon' and 'lighthouse' respectively within the mounted Btrfs filesystem.
+    These commands create three subvolumes named "secrets", "erigon" and "lighthouse" within the mounted Btrfs filesystem.
+Once the subvolumes are created, unmount the device `/dev/nvme0n1` using the following command:
+    ```shell
+    umount /mnt
+    ```

+5. Create mountpoints:
+    ```shell
+    mkdir /mnt/secrets
+    mkdir /mnt/erigon
+    mkdir /mnt/lighthouse
+    ```
+    These commands create mountpoints for each subvolume within the `/mnt` directory.

+6. Mount the subvolumes:
+    ```shell
+    mount -o subvol=secrets /dev/nvme0n1 /mnt/secrets
+    mount -o subvol=erigon /dev/nvme0n1 /mnt/erigon
+    mount -o subvol=lighthouse /dev/nvme0n1 /mnt/lighthouse
+    ```
+    These commands mount each subvolume under the corresponding subdirectory.
+Once mounted, you can access the contents of each subvolume in their respective directories.

 Now that we have set up the drive as needed, we can define them as [systemd mount](https://www.freedesktop.org/software/systemd/man/systemd.mount.html) units on the frontend when creating the NixOS boot media.